 - ½ red bell pepper, cut into match sticks

 Cook the Chicken:

 - Add the coconut oil to a medium-sized skillet and heat to medium-high.
 Add the chicken, curry powder, Sriracha BBQ sauce, sea salt, and stir well to combine.
 Cook just until chicken is browned, but not cooked through (the chicken will finish cooking on the pizza), about 3 to 4 minutes.
 Transfer chicken to a plate and set aside until ready to use.

 Make the Pizza:

-Remove crust from the oven and layer with cheese, bell pepper, and chicken.
+- Remove crust from the oven and spread 1/3 cup of BBQ sauce over the crust or more to taste.
+Layer with cheese, bell pepper, and chicken.
 Bake until cheese is melted and golden-brown, about 10 to 15 minutes.

 - Remove pizza from the oven and allow it to cool.
 Transfer to a cutting board and drizzle with desired amount of Lee Kum Kee Sriracha BBQ Sauce.
 Garnish with green onion, sesame seeds, cilantro, and chopped almonds.
 Cut into pieces and serve with additional Sriracha BBQ sauce for dipping.